BOSS: Bidirectional One-Shot Synthesis of Adversarial Examples: Conclusion

 \section{Conclusion}

 We introduced BOSS, a framework for one-shot synthesis of adversarial samples that satisfy input and output specifications for pre-trained classifiers.
-We formulated the BOSS problem and developed an approximate solution using generative approach.
-We also presented an extension of the proposed approach to an ensemble of trained models.
+We formulated the BOSS problem and proved that the problem is \textbf{NP-Complete}.
+We developed an approximate solution using generative networks and surrogate loss functions.
 The flexibility of BOSS is demonstrated through various applications, including synthesis of boundary examples, targeted attacks, and reduction of confidence samples.
-A set of experiments verify that BOSS performs on par with state-of-the-art methods, without the need for extensive training and with the additional flexibility it affords on output specifications and the number of targeted models.
+A set of experiments verify that BOSS, in general, performs on par with state-of-the-art methods and generates the highest adversarial confidence examples.